shariq1989/cookbook/content/recipe/IP_Chicken_Biryani.md

 1. Mix the ingredients for the paste in a large bowl.
 Stir in the chicken and coat evenly.
 Refrigerate for 30 minutes.
 2. Wash the rice and soak it in water for 20 minutes.
-3. Warm the ghee (2 tbsp) in an [Instant Pot](https://amzn.to/3qfNYCZ) using saute mode.
-Add the onion and cook until the onions brown and caramelize.
+3. Warm 2 tbsp of ghee in an [Instant Pot](https://amzn.to/3qfNYCZ) using saute mode.
+Add the onion and cook until they brown and caramelize.
 Remove half of the onion and set aside for garnish.
 Then add the cumin seeds, cardamom pods, and star anise, cook for 30 seconds.
 4. Add the chicken and all of the remaining paste to the Instant Pot.
 Allow the mixture to fry for 3 minutes.
-5. Press "Cancel" on the Instant Pot and add the remaining ghee, bay leaves, and Thai chilis if you're using.
-6. Secure the lid and cook on manual high pressure for 4 minutes with a quick release.
+5. Add the remaining ghee, bay leaves, and Thai chilis.
+Secure the lid and cook on manual high pressure for 4 minutes with a quick release.
-7. Drain the rice and add 1 cup to a rice cooker to cook separately.
+6. Drain the rice and add 1 cup to a rice cooker to cook separately.
 Add the remaining 2 cups of rice, salt, and 2 cups of water to the Instant Pot.
 Secure the lid and cook on manual high pressure for 8 minutes with a quick release (this cooking time is for high elevation.
 You can reduce the heat for lower elevations).
-8. To serve, set out a large serving bowl or plate and layer the biryani mixture from the instant pot on the bottom, followed by a layer of the plain rice from the rice cooker (you can add rice coloring to this for texture and brightness if you choose).
+7. To serve, set out a large serving bowl or plate and layer the biryani mixture from the instant pot on the bottom, followed by a layer of the plain rice from the rice cooker (you can add rice coloring to this for texture and brightness if you choose).
 Repeat until the ingredients are gone.
-9. Garnish the dish with reserved fried onion and cilantro.
+8. Garnish the dish with reserved fried onion and cilantro.
 Serve with [raita](https://www.jamilghar.com/recipe/raita/) and enjoy.

 ### ABOUT THE MEAL

 If you are craving biryani, but not the time commitment, try this quick and easy Instant Pot biryani.
 It has all the flavor and brightness of the popular dish, but this recipe cuts the cooking time in half.

 Before meeting Shariq, I had no experience with Desi food.
-If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It’s been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
+If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you.
+Learning how to cook Indian food is something I treasure, especially since I have the honor of learning Desi cooking under my talented mother-in-law.
+She prepares food off-script, so you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

 #### Where does biryani originate?